-- To study the basic principles and concepts in digital image processing. - To provide the application of digital image analysis moving towards image interpretation. - To know the techniques and tools for digital image processing, and finally also introduce image analysis techniques in the form of image segmentation. - To study the image fundamentals and mathematical transforms necessary for image processing.
+- The basic principles and concepts in digital image processing - The application of digital image analysis moving towards image interpretation. - The techniques and tools for digital image processing, and finally also introduce image analysis techniques in the form of image segmentation. - To study the image fundamentals and mathematical transforms necessary for image processing.